-We have updated our research website with the data from the 29th of March 2019.
+We have updated our research website with the data from July 2019.
 The most interesting results are summarized below.

 Stock Market Valuation

 Based on a universe of 6,500 companies, each month, we calculate fundamental valuation ratios for several countries and regions.